vilicvane/henge/README.md

 - **name:** Specify the name of dependency.
 - **kit?:** Whether this dependency is a tool rather than part of the product.
+  If `kit` is `true`, platform related options for this dependency are then subject to host platform instead of target platforms.
 - **multiplatform?:**
 - **platform?:**
 - **platforms?:**